-Mineral prices, in particular gold and silver, are volatile, and have fluctuated sharply in recent periods.
+Mineral prices, in particular gold and silver, are volatile, and may fluctuate sharply.
 The prices are subject to market supply and demand, political and economic factors, and commodity speculation, all of which can interact with one another to cause significant price movement from day to day and hour to hour.
 These price movements can affect the Company's ability to operate and to raise financing through the sale of its common shares.

-14. SEGMENTED INFORMATION
+12. SEGMENTED INFORMATION